yukondude/Twempest/README.md

 ## Motivation

-Twempest was born of the need to periodically echo my Twitter tweets as posts on my Jekyll-built blog.
+Twempest was born of the need to periodically echo my Twitter tweets as posts on first a Jekyll-based and then Pelican-built blog.
 That's it, that's all.

 ## Licence

-Copyright 2017 Dave Rogers.
+Copyright 2018 Dave Rogers.
 Licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Refer to the attached LICENSE file or see <http://www.gnu.org/licenses/> for details.